D-score/dscore/README.md

   - Calculate D-score from item level responses
   - Transform the D-scores into DAZ, age-standardised Z-scores
+  - Map your item names to the GSED convention

 The required input consists of *item level* responses on milestones from widely used instruments for measuring child development.